tvharikrishna/HariKrishna__Motion_Planning/README.md

 # 🔻 Repository Details
 <p align='justify'>
-This repository consists of a collection of motion planning algorithms, encompassing both path planning and motion control algorithms.
-These algorithms are demonstrated across a wide variety of simulators, mainly including Nvidia Isaac, Gazebo, Carla simulator, and MATLAB, catering to diverse scenarios in robotics and autonomous systems.
-The sub-repositories follow the naming conventions outlined below, facilitating easy navigation and understanding of the repository's structure.
+This repository comprises a collection of motion planning algorithms, covering both path planning and motion control algorithms.
+These algorithms are demonstrated across a wide variety of simulators, primarily including 2D grid animations for path planning algorithms and motion control for Nvidia Isaac and Gazebo.
 </p>

 # 🔻 Framework & Tools